brady-heinig/brady-heinig.github.io/_posts/2023-10-12-Heisman-Predictions.md

 - Player salaries are easier for the model to predict because there are many more players who make average salaries in the NBA than those who make max salaries.
 - As the player salaries get larger, the actual salary values become much larger than the predicted ones.
 ### **Analyze**
+- Our model has an MSE of 5254539985871.8984, with and R-squared of .6591.
+This means almost 66% of NBA players salaries can be explained by the variables that we gave our model.
+There is definitely room for improvement there, something we could find by running other types of ML models
+- We wanted to find the players who had the biggest discrepency between their predicted and actual salaries.
+The table below shoes the players the model considered the most overpaid in our test set.
+- Duncan Robinson recieved a lot of criticism this past season due to his lack of production and effort on the defensive side of the ball after signing a large contract.
+Romeo langford has also been a targert of critics for his lack of role on the Celtics after being a high draft pick.
+For these reasons, it makes sense why our model shows a discrepancy in on court performnce and financial compensation
+- The table below displays the top 5 most undervalued players according to our model.
+- Bones Hyland has been an integral part of the Los Angeles Clippers' success since arriving in a trade midway through the year, and since he was drafted late in the first round, he is on a very team-friendly deal.
+Bol Bol is also a low-drafted player who had a breakout season after a few disapointing years.
 ## Call to Action
+This model is not a perfect representation of an NBA player's value, but I hope this gives you a glimpse intot the power of machine learning.
+Come back to the source code and try to implement MLR to a project of your choice and see if you can unlock the power of machine learning to answer the questions you want solved!